 Toves rhymes with borogroves, and wabe rhymes with outgrabe.
 So the rhymes alternate every other line, making the rhyme scheme of this stanza, ABAB.

-Once upon a midnight dreary, while I pondered, wear and weary
+Once upon a midnight dreary, while I pondered, weak and weary

 While I nodded, nearly napping, suddenly there came a tapping,